KathrynKashitsyn/Natural-Gas-Marketing-in-Brazil/EN_metadata.md

 | **VOLUME (Thousand m³/Day)** | Integer   | Daily average volume (1,000 m³/day) |

 ---

+The natural gas market can be segmented into **"thermoelectric"** (used for power generation) and **"non-thermoelectric"** (other uses like industrial, residential, commercial, and transportation) markets.
+Here’s an overview of both segments:

-**Thermoelectric:** This market involves devices like thermoelectric generators (TEGs) and thermoelectric coolers (TECs).
+**Thermoelectric:** Natural gas is used in power plants to generate electricity via gas turbines, combined-cycle plants, or cogeneration systems.
+This market involves devices like thermoelectric generators (TEGs) and thermoelectric coolers (TECs).
 TEGs convert heat into electricity, while TECs use electricity to create a temperature difference for cooling.
 Examples include their use in space, automobiles, and various industrial applications.

-**Non-Thermoelectric:** This category encompasses all other market types that do not involve thermoelectric principles.
+**Non-Thermoelectric:** This category encompasses all other market types that do not involve thermoelectric principles - sectors where gas is used not for electricity.
 This could include various industries like food processing, electronics, or other sectors that don't utilize the specific heat-to-electricity or electricity-to-cooling conversion of thermoelectric devices.

 ---
 ## 2) Sales Between Producers